datamade/data-analysis-guidelines/setup.md

 ### Configure Atom

-At DataMade, we all have our own preferences when it comes to code editors.
-When it comes to analysis, Atom plays nicely with `pweave` to create an interactive development environment that rivals [Jupyter notebooks](https://jupyter.org/) – without the hassle of illegible diffs and highly customized file conversion steps.
+At DataMade, we all have our own favorite code editor.
+When it comes to analysis, **Atom** plays nicely with `pweave` to create an interactive development environment that rivals [Jupyter notebooks](https://jupyter.org/) – without the hassle of illegible diffs and highly customized file conversion steps.

 The bad news is that this environment still requires some configuration.
 The good news is that one Denver data scientist [wrote an excellent guide](http://protips.maxmasnick.com/literate-python-setup-with-pweave-and-atom) to that configuration.

-We present that guide, with a few choice amendments, here:
+There have been a few changes since the original guide was written.
+So, we've put together an amended walk through:

 1. Install [Atom](http://atom.io/).
 2. If you haven't already, [install `virtualenvwrapper`](https://virtualenvwrapper.readthedocs.io/en/latest/install.html#basic-installation).